401-advanced-javascript-MalekHassan/api-server/README.md

-# api-server
+# Dynamic API Server

-Author:Malek Hassan Hasan Al-Dalal'ah
+**Author**: Malek Hassan Hasan Al-Dalal'ah **Version**: 1.0.0

 ## Overview

-Build a simple API (with no code) to gain some clarity and visuals on proper route structure and the data contracts.
-We will use a product called ‘json-server’ to build a simple API server
+BAn Express/Node.js based server designed to be a “model agnostic” REST API server, which can perform CRUD operations on any data model.

 ## Prerequisites